pingcap/tidb-operator/docs/operation-guide.md

         * `rack`: rack where node is located
         * `kubernetes.io/hostname`: hostname of the node

-        you can label topology info to nodes of Kubernetes cluster use the following command
+        you need label topology info to nodes of Kubernetes cluster use the following command
         ```shell
         # The labels are optional
         $ kubectl label node <nodeName> region=<regionName> zone=<zoneName> rack=<rackName> kubernetes.io/hostname=<hostName>